API Reference

 • fig - The figure to add the subplot to.

 • position - The position of the subplot.
-The tuple should contain three integers: the number of rows, the number of columns, and the index of the subplot.
+The tuple should contain three integers (rows, columns, index).
+You can also pass a gridspec subplot spec.

 • title - The title of the subplot.